 This With a Local supplies insider tips on things to do and see while visiting Edmonton in Alberta, Canada.

-Throughput the year, even in sub-zero temperatures, Kendall enjoys running.
+Throughout the year, even in sub-zero temperatures, Kendall enjoys running.
 She’s also a keen amateur cook.

-In this interview Kendall recommends places to visit in and around her home city.
+In this interview, Kendall recommends places to visit in and around her home city.

 Why should people visit Edmonton?

 Edmonton is not on many itineraries for trips to Canada.
 That makes it exciting.

 When you’re in Edmonton there are not thousands of other tourists.
 You get to explore the city as if you lived here.
 It has a really young energy.
 The people are young and we’re making a lot of things here, so we have a good creative movement.

 We have a phenomenal food and cocktail scene.
 And if you drive 30 minutes outside of the city you’re in nature, and there’s so much to do there.
 You can combine the city with a trip to experience nature in the same day.

 If you only had a couple of hours in the city I would take you to our River Valley.
 We have 180 kilometres of trails.
 It’s the largest urban park in North America.
 If it was winter I would suggest we go cross-country skiing or snow-shoeing, or even rent fat bikes — those bikes with the huge snow tyres.